 Why do we feel compelled to set New Year's resolutions?
-What about ‘January 1st’ gives us the motivation to change?
-Studies have shown that we are more likely to tackle new goals when a significant milestone passes, such as the outset of a new week, month, or year.
-This is called the Fresh Start Effect.
-Just as physical landmarks mark distances along a road trip, temporal landmarks mark the passage of time.
-These timely landmarks serve as mental ‘accounting periods,’ encouraging us to take a big-picture view of our lives.
+What is it about January 1st that gives us the motivation to change?
+Studies show that we are more likely to tackle new goals when a significant milestone passes, such as the outset of a new week, month, or year, due to the “Fresh Start Effect.”
+Just as physical landmarks indicate distances along a road, culturally important dates, like the changing of the seasons, mark the passage of time.
+These moments serve as mental accounting periods, encouraging us to take a big-picture view of our lives.

-These goals often take shape in the form of New Year’s Resolutions.
-Despite their cultural importance, resolutions — let’s face it — have become the butt of many jokes in early January.
+Our goals often take shape in the form of New Year’s resolutions.
+Despite their cultural importance, resolutions — let’s face it — have become the butt of many jokes.
 Dedicated gym-goers complain about the rush of ‘resolutioners’ using the gym every January, only to taper off as the weeks roll by.
-Google searches for diets, gym visits, and goal-setting increase as a new year dawns.
-Many of us, reflecting on a less-than-ideal 2021, strive to become completely different people in 2022, embodying the saying, ‘new year, new me.’
-However, statistics show that only about 8-10% of people achieve their goals each year.
+Meanwhile, Google searches for diets, gym visits and goal-setting increase as a new year dawns.
+Many of us, reflecting on a less-than-ideal previous year, strive to become completely different people when the ball drops, embodying the old saying, “New year, new me!”
+Unfortunately, statistics show that only about 8-10% of people achieve their goals each year.

 Why is this?